 And have worked with both municipal civil authorities and military units with great success.

 This is a short history of Operation Florian.
-If you want to know more, or if you are interested in joining the charity and assisting in any capacity, or if you want to raise, or donate funds or equipment then please do not hesitate to contact us on 01304 617859 or by using the links provided on the website.
+If you want to know more, or if you are interested in joining the charity and assisting in any capacity, or if you want to raise, or donate funds or equipment then please do not hesitate to contact us by using the links provided on the website.